immense/Remotely/README.md

 Website: https://remotely.one
 Multi-Tenant Demo Server: https://app.remotely.one

-> **From the Developer**:
->
->Remotely has become a second full-time job, one for which I don't get paid.
-The total donations I've received over the last 3 years, while greatly appreciated, only amount to what I earn in 3 days at a regular job.
->
->Every time I try to get back into it developing this project, or try to keep up with support questions and feature requests, I burn out quickly.
->
->I've accomplished everything I personally set out to achieve with Remotely, plus a huge amount of features requested by others.
-There's not enough incentive to continue working on it.
-I feel like the project is done, and I can set it down.
->
->For that reason, I will no longer be responding to emails, offering free support, or accepting feature requests.
-Development will be, for the most part, indefinitely suspended.
->
->Of course, anyone is free to fork the repo and continue development, so long as the original license is respected.
-I won't, however, be taking any pull requests, as I wish to maintain full ownership of the codebase.
->
-> Thank you for understanding, and best wishes to everyone.
->
-> \- Jared

 ## Client Prerequisites:
 * Endpoint devices require the .NET Core runtime to be installed.
 	* For Windows, the Desktop Runtime is required.